isabella232/data-workbench.en-1/help/home/c-get-started/c-work-worksp/c-ex-wksp.md

 ## Export a workspaces as a PNG file {#section-f9fbe0f0a1c341e2b063cce106cac35e}

-You can save a snapshot of a workspace in Portable Network Graphic format ( [!DNL .png] files).
-The following color options are available when saving workspaces as [!DNL .png] files:
+You can save a snapshot of a workspace in Portable Network Graphic format (`.png` files).
+The following color options are available when saving workspaces as `.png` files:

 * **Black background** copies the workspace as displayed.
 * **White background** copies the elements of the workspace in color and displays them on a white background.
 * **White background (B&W)** copies the elements of the workspace in grayscale and displays them on a white background.

 **To export a workspace as a .png file**

 In the title bar menu of a workspace, click **[!UICONTROL Export]** > **[!UICONTROL Export PNG]** > *< **[!UICONTROL color option]**>*.

-The [!DNL Save Image As] dialog box appears.
+The [!UICONTROL Save Image As] dialog box appears.

 Navigate to the directory in which you want to save the file, change the name of the file if necessary, and click **[!UICONTROL Save]**.